oskarth/experiments.oskarth.com/content/no-computer.md

 for a while.

-Maybe not being connected all the time will develop into a form of luxury?
+Maybe not being connected all the time will develop into a form of luxury.
 Instead of asking when the last time someone travelled or took a vacation, the question we will ask in the future is: when was the last time you spent a week offline?